roommate6/team-pst/README.md

 This is a team project made by three students.

-This project serves the subject called "**software engineering**".
+This project serves the subjects "**software engineering**" and "**web applications development**".
 The subject is taught in the 3rd year of the computer science faculty.

 ## Team